 Each new membership applicant must have at least 2 principals, unless the firm is a sole proprietorship.
-To register as a principal, the Series #24 exam must be passed.
+To register as a principal, the Series #24 exam must be passed (now you know why you must endure this text).
 As a prerequisite to taking the Series #24 exam, the Series #7 Registered Representative exam must be completed.